 Gene Kelly as Giovanni "Johnny" Columbo

 A few years pass and the grown Johnny Columbo played by Gene Kelly returns to the neighbourhood incognito hoping to find his father’s murderer.
 His anonymity is short-lived as frightened people who know too much put the pieces together.
 Johnny is befriended by police officer Louis Lorelli played by the incomparable J. Carroll Naish (Oscar nominated for A Medal for Benny and Sahara).
 Lorelli was a friend of the family’s in Italy and a long-time foe of the criminals who prey on his people.
 Johnny also rekindles a friendship/romance with childhood friend Isabella Gomboli played by Teresa Celli.
 She lost all in her family except a younger brother when the Black Hand bombed their tenement.
 Like Johnny, she seeks revenge, but in a civilized fashion.
-She wants to organize the neighbourhood against the gangsters as such efforts have proved successful in other cities.
+Isabella wants to organize the neighbourhood against the gangsters as such efforts have proved successful in other cities.
 Teresa has the backing of Lorelli and soon they sway Johnny to their efforts.
 Each small inroad against their tormentors is met with a setback in the form of beatings, kidnappings and destruction.
 Lorelli and Teresa are made of strong stuff and persevere, encouraging Johnny to study Law to further his cause.

 J. Carroll Naish, Frank Puglia

 The citizen’s committee takes a case to court when shopkeeper Sabballera played by Frank Puglia agrees to testify against the mob.
 Puglia is inspired as a man full of bravado and happy to be in the limelight.
 Slowly he is overcome by fear as nonverbal threats come from the spectators leaving the case and the man in tatters.
 Equally as impressive is Naish as Lorelli makes an impassioned plea to the judge to understand the pervasive fear experienced by the people in his district.
-Again, the committee is rebuffed in their attempt to fully prosecute their tormentors.
+Again, the committee is rebuffed in their attempt to fully prosecute the gloating gangsters.
 Another avenue of investigation does come their way and this one takes Lorelli back to Italy as he and Johnny devise a plan to exploit official records to name the gangsters before the courts.
 This time the gangsters are worried.
 This time Lorelli is in danger.
 This time Johnny faces a night of terror and desperation as he finally comes face to face with his father’s killer.

 Black Hand is a well told tale of an under-explored area in crime pictures.
 The fine ensemble cast effortlessly convinces us with their sincere and energetic performances, including Gene Kelly “sensational in his first great dramatic role”.